-- Management's judgment and experience in remediation and monitoring the Company's sites; - Information available from regulatory agencies as to costs of remediation and monitoring; - The number, financial resources and relative degree of responsibility of other potentially responsible parties (PRPs) who may be liable for remediation and monitoring of a specific site; and - The typical allocation of costs among PRPs.
+- Management's judgment and experience in remediating and monitoring the Company's sites; - Information available from regulatory agencies as to costs of remediation and monitoring;

+- The number, financial resources and relative degree of responsibility of other potentially responsible parties (PRPs) who may be liable for remediation and monitoring of a specific site; and - The typical allocation of costs among PRPs.

 There is usually a range of reasonable estimates of the costs associated with each site.
 The Company's accruals reflect the amount within the range that constitutes its best estimate.
-Where it believes that both the amount of a particular liability and the timing of the payments are reliably determinable, the Company adjusts the cost in current dollars using a rate of 3% for inflation until the time of expected payment and discounts the cost to present value using the current risk-free interest rates.
-As of August 29, 2009, the risk-free interest rates utilized by the Company ranged from 3.5% to 4.2%.
+Where it believes that both the amount of a particular liability and the timing of the payments are reliably determinable, the Company adjusts the cost in current dollars using a rate of 3% for inflation until the time of expected payment and discounts the cost to present value using risk-free rates of interest ranging from 3.5% to 4.2%.

 For environmental liabilities that have been discounted, the Company includes interest accretion, based on the effective interest method, in selling and administrative expenses on the Consolidated Statements of Income.
-The changes to the Company's environmental liabilities for the years ended August 29, 2009 and August 30, 2008 are as follows (in thousands):
+The changes to the Company's environmental liabilities for the years ended August 28, 2010 and August 29, 2009 are as follows (in thousands):